 - Allow you to leave, even if your physician advises against it, unless statutes prohibit dismissal.

 - Inform you that we are a teaching hospital and that you have the right to refuse treatment from a medical student, intern or resident.
-A variety of healthcare personnel are here as a part of their education and are an integral part of our healthcare team.
-Their presence helps bring the most current knowledge in the healthcare field to your bedside.
+A variety of health care personnel are here as a part of their education and are an integral part of our health care team.

 - Offer you the opportunity to participate in available research studies or procedures and to refuse participation without compromising access to services.

-- Utilize restraints/seclusion only in an emergency when there is imminent risk of a patient harming himself or others.
+- Utilize restraints/seclusion only in an emergency when there is imminent risk of a patient harm to self or others.

 - Provide you the opportunity to examine and receive an explanation of your bill regardless of source of payment (within a reasonable period of time).
 Provide you information regarding the source of the hospital’s reimbursement for services provided and of any limitations placed upon your care as a result.

-- Offer appropriate consideration to someone who can act on your behalf if you are unable to request or comprehend the above listed medical center responsibilities.
+- Offer appropriate consideration to someone who can act on your behalf as a surrogate decision maker if you are unable to request or comprehend the above listed medical center responsibilities.
+You have the right to voice a complaint without being subjected to coercion, discrimination, reprisal or unreasonable interruption of care.

 - Patients and their families, as appropriate have the responsibility to provide, to the best of their knowledge, accurate and complete information about present complaints, past illnesses, hospitalization, medications and other matters relating to their health.
 They have the responsibility to report unexpected changes in their condition to the responsible practitioner.
 Patients and their families are asked to report concerns about safety to their caregiver.
 They can help the hospital by providing feedback about service needs and expectations.